P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Preliminaries

-\textbf{Universal algebras, Freyd's theorem, magmas and bi-magmas.} For the basic concepts of universal algebras we refer to \cite{adamek_ros, bergman, bruck, buris, LauD} and for category theory to \cite{ahs, mcl}.
+For a given set $X$, we denote by $\pi_1$, $\pi_2 \colon X\times X \to X$ the canonical projections $\pi_1 (x, y) = x$, $\pi_2 (x, y) = y$, for all $x$, $y\in X$, and by ${\rm Id}_X$ the identity map on $X$.
+Furthermore, the group of permutations on $X$ will be denoted by $\Sigma_X$ or by $S_n$ if $X$ is a finite set with $n$ elements. \\ \textbf{Universal algebras, magmas and bi-magmas.} For the basic concepts of universal algebras we refer to \cite{adamek_ros, bruck, buris}.
 We only recall briefly the concepts that will be used throughout the paper.
-An \emph{universal algebra} (or an \emph{algebra}, for short) is a pair $A = (A, \, (\mu_i)_{i\in I})$, where $A$ is a set and $\mu_i : A^{n_i} \to A$ is a family of operations on $A$, for all $i\in I$; for any $i\in I$, the integer $n_i \geq 0$ is called the \emph{arity} of $\mu_i$ and $\mu_i$ is called an $n_i$-ary operation.
+A \emph{universal algebra} (or an \emph{algebra}, for short) is a pair $A = (A, \, (\mu_i)_{i\in I})$, where $A$ is a set and $\mu_i : A^{n_i} \to A$ is a family of operations on $A$, for all $i\in I$; for any $i\in I$, the integer $n_i \geq 0$ is called the \emph{arity} of $\mu_i$ and $\mu_i$ is called an \emph{$n_i$-ary operation}.
 Two algebras $A$ and $B$ whose operations are indexed by the same set $I$, with corresponding operations having the same arity, are said to be of the \emph{same signature (type)}.
-A fundamental result of Birkoff shows that every universal algebra is isomorphic to a subdirect product of subdirectly irreducible algebras \cite[Theorem 5.2.5]{LauD}.

 A subcategory $\mathcal{V}$ of the category of all universal algebras of a given signature, satisfying a specified family of identities, is called a \emph{variety of algebras}.
-Basics examples are the variety of all latices, (semi)groups, rings, the variety of all $R$-modules over a ring $R$, etc. We also recall a second theorem of Birkhoff \cite[Theorem 3.9]{adamek_ros}: a class of universal algebras of the same signature is a variety of algebras if and only if is closed to subalgebras, direct products and homomorphic images.
-Any variety of algebras $\mathcal{V}$ is (small) complete and cocomplete: i.e. its has all (small) limits and colimits \cite[p.
-18]{bergman}.
-For other properties of varieties of algebras see \cite[Remark 3.6 and Corollary 3.7]{adamek_ros}; in particular, any variety of algebras $\mathcal{V}$ is a \emph{locally finitely presentable category} \cite[Definition 1.9]{adamek_ros}.

-A powerful tool in the theory of varieties of algebras is the famous Freyd's theorem (\cite{freyd} or \cite[Theorem 8.14, p.
-26]{bergman}).
-We recall only one of his corollaries \cite[Corollary 8.17, p.
-28]{bergman}, used heavily in \Cref{se:freyd}; to quote George Bergman, it is ``\emph{more widely known that the Theorem itself}''.

-\begin{corollary} Any functor between varieties of algebras which respects underlying sets has a left adjoint.
-In particular, any forgetful functor $\mathcal{V} \to {\rm Set}$ has a left adjoint. \qedhere \end{corollary}
+Basic examples are the variety of all lattices, (semi)groups, rings, the variety of all $R$-modules over a ring $R$, etc.